silnrsi/fonts/fonts/sil/doulossil/documentation/source/features.md

 ---
 title: Doulos SIL - Font Features
-fontversion: 6.101
+fontversion: 6.200
 ---

 Doulos SIL is an OpenType-enabled font that supports the Latin and Cyrillic scripts.
 It includes a number of optional features that may be useful or required for particular uses or languages.
 This document lists all the available features.

 These OpenType features are primarily specified using four-letter tags (e.g. 'cv17'), although some applications may provide a direct way to control certain common features such as small caps.
-For more information on how to access OpenType features in specific environments and applications, see [Using Font Features](http://software.sil.org/fonts/features).
+For more information on how to access OpenType features in specific environments and applications, see [Using Font Features](https://software.sil.org/fonts/features).

 *Please note that Graphite support has been removed in the current release, but continues to be available in the version 5 fonts.
-See our [Previous Versions archive](http://software.sil.org/doulos/download/previous-versions).*
+See our [Previous Versions archive](https://software.sil.org/doulos/download/previous-versions).*

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
-For a more concise example of how to use Doulos SIL as a web font see *DoulosSIL-webfont-example.html* in the font package *web* folder.
-For detailed information see [Using SIL Fonts on Web Pages](http://software.sil.org/fonts/webfonts).
+For a more concise example of how to use Doulos SIL as a web font, see *DoulosSIL-webfont-example.html* in the font package *web* folder.
+For detailed information see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).

-*If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*
+*If this document is not displaying correctly, a PDF version is also provided in the documentation/pdf folder of the release package.*

 ## Complete feature list